Optional accidental death and dismemberment insurance

-Benefits are calculated as a percentage of the principal sum, up to $500,000; for example, for the loss of a thumb and index finger, the benefit could be a third of the principal, while for an accident resulting in paraplegia, the benefit could be the double of the principal.
+Benefits are calculated as a percentage of the principal sum, up to $500,000; for example, for the loss of a thumb and index finger of the same hand, the benefit could be 40% of the principal sum, while for an accident resulting in paraplegia, the benefit could be 200% of the principal sum.

 You pay all premiums (but they may be paid by the University if you qualify for long term disability benefits).

-This insurance policy is underwritten by the Chartis Insurance Company of Canada (now a unit of AIG) and the information on this page is a summary that is as close as possible of the full provisions of Master Policy PAI 9019674-A
+This insurance policy is underwritten by Sutton and the information on this page is a summary that is as close as possible of the full provisions of Master Policy 056/027873A

 You pay the following monthly premiums: